brentonc/RobotDesk/README.md

 # RobotDesk
-Software for the software-controlled adujustable desk i am building.
+Software for the software-controlled adujustable desk I am building.